SupportZone

 Emily lives in Victoria, British Columbia with her partner Olivia Apps, captain of the Canadian women’s 7s national rugby team, and dog Charlie.
 In her free time, she enjoys any wilderness water-based activity, cooking, and volunteers as a member of the Sexual Assault Response Team at the Victoria Sexual Assault Centre.
 She also works as the National Risk and Safety Director at Outward Bound Canada.
 Emily is eager to get to know and be of value to the Ontario Artistic Swimming community and looks forward to connecting.

-Please contact Emily Boyes and Heather Cribbin at contact@supportzone.ca to set up a time to chat.
+Please contact Emily Boyes at contact@supportzone.ca to set up a time to chat.